ofirmakmal/octocode-mcp/README.md

 By following these steps, you can identify and resolve issues related to a misconfigured `.npmrc` file, ensuring smooth package management operations.

 ### Prefered models

-### Support
-For issues and feature requests, please use the internal Wix support channels

 ## License